Ambika Statue from Dhar: Iconography

 Sehore (Madhya Pradesh).
 Ambikā, 11th century.
 Now in the Collector's Office, Sehore.

 The goddess Ambika is carved from white marble in high relief and wears a tiered headdress with her hair tied to one side.
 The ends of two of the four arms of the goddess are missing; in the two complete arms, she clasps an elephant goad (aṅkuśa) and either a noose or the stalk of a plant.
 On the base are various other deities or spirit attendants in relief.
+The definitive study of Ambikā was published by M. N. P. Tiwari, to which volume the interested reader is referred.

 On the stepped face of the base, below the goddess's feet, is a small kneeling female donor, engraved in outline form.

-A close parallet to the Dhār image is found in a sandstone sculpture in Sehore that dates to the eleventh century.
+A close parallel to the Dhār image is found in a sandstone sculpture in Sehore that dates to the eleventh century.
 This sculpture is also damaged, with arms and attributes missing, but preserves a seated Jina at the top.
 At the base there are similar figures of a bearded sage and a youth riding a tiger.

 Inscription

-The Nāgarī inscription records the creation of the Ambika statue by Vararuci, after he had made a figure of the goddess Sarasvati and three Jinas.
-It has been suggested that Vararuci is in fact the Jain scholar Dhanapāla, who held a prominent place at the court of king Bhoja during the eleventh century.
-Bhoja belonged to the Paramara dynasty who took Dhar as their sometime capital, along with Ujjain.
+The inscription, composed in Sanskrit verse and written in Nāgarī script, records the creation of a statue of Ambā, more generally known as Ambikā.
+The inscription has been studied on a number of occasions with readings at variance due to the abraded stone surface on which the record is engraved.
+The prevailing view is that the individual named Soṣā, mentioned in the second pāda, is the grammatical subject of record and the donor of the sculpture.
+As a lay-follower, Soṣā states herself to be well-disciplined and devoted to the Vidyādharī lineage of Jain preceptors.
+This lineage had deep roots in north India and was known in the Paramāra period.
+The inscription tells us that Soṣā, prior to commissioning the statue of Ambikā, had earlier made three Jinas and a figure of Vāgdevī, the goddess of speech.
+Vāgdevī, otherwise Sarasvati, was a particularly popular deity among the Jains, as we learn from episodes in the Prabandhacintāmaṇi of Merutunga.
+The inscription is dated Vikrama year 1091 (1034-35 CE), with king Bhoja clearly named.
+Bhoja belonged to the Paramara dynasty that took Dhar as their sometime capital, along with Ujjain.

-The inscription, critical edition and translation are visible online but given here for ready reference:
+The inscription, critical edition and translation are visible online but are given here for ready reference: